 If there is a deliberate self ingestion, a mental health risk assessment should also be undertaken when appropriate.

-- Paracetamol in patients unable to give a reliable history
+- A screening paracetamol level should be performed in patients unable to give a reliable history.

 The majority of toxicological treatment involves good supportive care, however in individual poisonings there may be a role for specific antidotes, decontamination or elimination techniques to ameliorate toxicity.